ketut-garjita/streaming-kafka-databases-demo/README.md

   sudo systemctl start mysql
   ```

 - Connect to the mysql server

 Make sure you use the password given to you when the MySQL server starts.
-Please make a note or record of the password because you will need it later.

 ```
 mysql --host=127.0.0.1 --port=3306 --user=root
 ```